Licht-en-Stein/star-wars-browser/README.md

 # star-wars-browser
-Excercise: Creating a Star Wars browser with data from SWAPI (https://swapi.co/)
+Excercise: Creating a Star Wars browser, which consists of data from SWAPI (https://swapi.co/)